zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     > \* Some Azure AI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Create** and wait for your project, including the gpt-4 model deployment you selected, to be created.

 1. When your project is created, the chat playground will be opened automatically.

-    > **Note**: The default TPM setting for this model may be too low for this exercise.
-A lower TPM helps avoid over-using the quota available in the subscription you are using.

 1. In the navigation pane on the left, select **Models and endpoints** and select your **gpt-4o** deployment.

-1. Select **Edit** then increase the **Tokens per Minute Rate Limit**

-   > **NOTE**: 40,000 TPM should be sufficient for the data used in this exercise.
-If your available quota is lower than this, you will be able to complete the exercise but you may need to wait and resubmit prompts if the rate limit is exceeded.

 1. In the **Setup** pane, note the name of your model deployment; which should be **gpt-4o**.
 You can confirm this by viewing the deployment in the **Models and endpoints** page (just open that page in the navigation pane on the left).
 1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this: